gagolews/stringx/README.md

 * work in the same way on every platform,
 * support a wide range of languages and scripts,
-* fix some annoying inconsistencies in the base R functions (which are pointed out in the package [manual](https://stringx.gagolewski.com)).
+* fix some long-standing inconsistencies in the base R functions (which are pointed out in the package [manual](https://stringx.gagolewski.com)).